 Trade Receivables.
 We recognize trade receivables when the risk of loss and title pass to the customer.
-We record for an allowance for doubtful accounts based on our historical experience and a periodic review of our accounts receivable, including a review of the overall aging of accounts and analysis of specific accounts.
+We record an allowance for doubtful accounts based on our historical experience and a periodic review of our accounts receivable, including a review of the overall aging of accounts and analysis of specific accounts.
 A customer account is determined to be uncollectible when we have completed our internal collection procedures, including termination of shipments, direct customer contact and formal demand of payment.
 We believe our allowance for doubtful accounts is reasonable; however, the unanticipated default by a customer with a material trade receivable could occur.
-We recorded an allowance for doubtful accounts of \$607,000 and \$572,000 at July 31, 2011 and 2010, respectively.
+We recorded an allowance for doubtful accounts of \$626,000 and \$607,000 at July 31, 2012 and 2011, respectively.

 Inventories.
 We value inventories at the lower of cost (first-in, first-out) or market.
 Inventory costs include the cost of raw materials, packaging supplies, labor and other overhead costs.
 We perform a detailed review of our inventory items to determine if an obsolescence reserve adjustment is necessary.
 The review surveys all of our operating facilities and sales divisions to ensure that both historical issues and new market trends are considered.
 The obsolescence reserve not only considers specific items, but also takes into consideration the overall value of the inventory as of the balance sheet date.
-The inventory obsolescence reserve values at July 31, 2011 and 2010 were \$326,000 and \$449,000, respectively.
+The inventory obsolescence reserve values at July 31, 2012 and 2011 were \$281,000 and \$326,000, respectively.